apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 for those backtracking candidates that are guaranteed to work (because they are taken from the latest constraints and they already succeeded in the past when the constraints were updated).

-Then we run ``breeze ci-image build --upgrade-to-newer-dependencies --eager-upgrade-additional-requirements "REQUIREMENTS"`` to check which of the candidates causes the long builds.
-Initially you put there the whole list of candidates that you got from the `find-backtracking-candidates` command.
+Then, we run ``breeze ci-image build --upgrade-to-newer-dependencies --eager-upgrade-additional-requirements "REQUIREMENTS"`` to check which of the candidates causes the long builds.
+Initially, you put there the whole list of candidates that you got from the `find-backtracking-candidates` command.
 This **should** succeed.
 Now, the next step is to narrow down the list of candidates to the one that is causing the backtracking.